lif0/pkg/utils/README.md

 ## Overview

-This package provides tools for semantic-level operations on Go values.
+This package provides tools for Go values.

 ---